Lymphazurin Side Effects

 Generic name: isosulfan blue

 Note: This document contains side effect information about isosulfan blue.
-Some of the dosage forms listed on this page may not apply to the brand name Lymphazurin.
+Some dosage forms listed on this page may not apply to the brand name Lymphazurin.

 Along with its needed effects, isosulfan blue (the active ingredient contained in Lymphazurin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.